pratikunterwegs/atlastools/README.md

 The procedure adopted here is as follows:

-1. The distance between consecutive locations is calculated, and compared against 2 $\times$ `bufferSize`, which has a default value of 10m[^2].
+1. The distance between consecutive locations is calculated, and compared against 2 * `bufferSize`, which has a default value of 10m [^1].
 Points within 20m of the previous point are clustered together.
 2. The function counts the number of locations in each of these preliminary clusters, and removes entire clusters which have fewer than `minFixes` locations.

 3. The first, last, and mean value of time, X coordinate, Y coordinate, and residence time of each of the clusters is counted.
 These are used to assess spatio-temporal independence between successive clusters as follows:
-  1. The time between the last timestamp of cluster _N_ and the first timestamp of _N+1_ is compared against `tempIndepLim`[^3].
+    1. The time between the last timestamp of cluster _N_ and the first timestamp of _N+1_ is compared against `tempIndepLim` [^2].
-  2. The distance between the last position of cluster _N_ and the first position of _N+1_ is compared against `spatIndepLim`[^3].
+    2. The distance between the last position of cluster _N_ and the first position of _N+1_ is compared against `spatIndepLim` [^2].
     3. The absolute difference in mean residence times between _N_ and _N+1_ is compared against `restIndepLim`.
     4. If any of the three comparisons satisfies a greater-than predicate, the clusters are considered independent.
     5. If not, cluster _N+1_ is merged with _N_.

 4. These merged clusters are called residence patches, and the first, last, and mean of each of the following are calculated: _time, X coordinate, Y coordinate, time since high tide, and residence time_.